MustaphaAwwal/AnsibleLaravel/README.md

 # AltschoolExam
 **THis is my Exam repo**
-## To deploy and Install on ubuntu (i used Ubuntu as slave)
+## To deploy frommy control node and Install on Ubuntu slave
 - cd to the folder
 run
 - ansible-playbook assignment.yml
-(it will deploy from from my control node to the slave)
+(it will redeploy from from my control node to the slave)